BladeTushar/basic-flask-app-docker/README.md

 # flask-app-ecs

 Simple flask app to be run on ECS
 Or you can simply use it in local

-This project demonsterates the use of Multi Docker builds
+This project demonstrates the use of Multi Docker builds